-- Prayer and Pledge of Allegiance led by Don Fisher the Rotarian of the Month - Rotary Minute: Dave Moore. - Introduction of Guests to the Meeting - Induction of new members - Announcements-Upcoming events - Queen of Hearts / Happy Dollars - Servicing of nutritional needs and desires - This Week's Speaker is Ken Brown presenting his Classification Talk - We continue to meet formally on the first three Wednesdays of the month: The First is a regular speaker, the Second is an Open House, the Third is a presentation from a more senior Rotary Official.
-There will often be a fourth meeting in a community locale, that is social in nature - Let us all participate with Membership . . .
+- Prayer and Pledge of Allegiance led by Don Fisher the Rotarian of the Month - Introduction of Guests to the Meeting - Induction of new members - Announcements-Upcoming events - Queen of Hearts / Happy Dollars - Servicing of nutritional needs and social interactions - This Week's Speaker is G. Timothy Oksman Legal Advisor to the Virginia Beach Sheriff's Office - We continue to meet formally on the first three Wednesdays of the month: The First is a regular speaker, the Second is an Open House, the Third is a presentation from a more senior Rotary Official.
+There will often be a fourt meeting in a community locale, that is social in nature - Let us all participate with Membership . . .
 Look for ways to bring friends a guests who might make the cut as a member and contribute through a active future of Service to Humanity.
-We may even have one such purpose with us here today! - Our "Rotary Mental Health Initiative" is in full swing on it's way to reality You may assist in locating speakers and resources, please contact Nancy Joslin Pat Edwards or Dave Moore to incorporate these resources into action - You may also contact Bob Gerling or Warren Stewart to suggest future activitie or programs for us to engage in during the current and future years - The Rotaract Club of Hampton Roads meets on the 2nd and 4th Monday of the month at 7 PM right here at Gordon Biersch Brewery & Restaurant
+We may even have one such purpos with us here today! - Our "Rotary Mental Health Initiative" is in full swing on it's way to reality You may assist in locating speakers and resources, please contact Nancy Joslin Pat Edwards or Dave Moore to incorporate these resources into action - You may also contact Bob Gerling or Warren Stewart to suggest future activities or programs for us to engage in during the current and future years